CoreMedia/joala/jenkins/README.md

   configure Docker to expose the daemon on `tcp://localhost:2375` without TLS.

+## Open Issues

+* **GPG keyring:** It is currently not possible to handle the GPG keyring as prepared.
+  Current idea is to upload it as custom file (see `maven-settings.groovy`) and add the password as credentials-string (see `credentials.groovy`).
+* **Release:** The whole release phase is missing, only the skeleton is prepared.
+* **Git User Config:** This is currently hard-wired in `git-config.groovy`.
+We either need a pseudo-user or some better way to configure it.
+Combined with `joala-ci.sh` we could use the Git configuration as provided on the current machine.
+* **Credentials from Docker Secrets:** Until now you have to do one additional step prior to releasing, which is to configure all credentials within your Docker container.
+A better way should be to use Docker secrets, but this requires Docker swarm.
+Or are there any other options?

 ## References

 * [Automating Jenkins Docker Setup | Technology Conversations][tc2017]